-Larmenier Catholic Primary School operates a small farm and sustainable gardening program in which students, staff and parents are partners in caring for the animals and the gardens.
+Larmenier Catholic School operates a small farm and sustainable gardening program in which students, staff and parents are partners in caring for the animals and the gardens.

 Each class participates in a much anticipated ‘Farm Day’ every term.
 During these days, children are engaged in caring for the school crops and gardens, looking after the school animals, and improving our school environment through a range of science investigations and social action programs.
 Children cook their own morning tea and lunch for each Farm Day and the meal is shared by the whole class in a formal dining experience.